 It's such a simple question, yet it’s a job that can overwhelm you if you don't break it down into smaller, manageable tasks.
 Keep reading!

 Since you’re a local business, you want to do your research on local publications for advertising purposes, as well as other local businesses you may want to partner with to spread the word about your services.
 You can leave some business cards and flyers in their shop, and, likewise, you can do the same for them.

 The best way to get new customers is to offer them a deal they can’t refuse!
 Offer half-priced haircuts, or an additional complimentary service along with a haircut at regular price—whatever works best for you.
 Once you’ve come up with your specific promotion, then it’s time to place it where potential customers will see!
 This is where #1 comes into play; contact a local publication to place an ad or coupon.
-Even better, promote your special through sites like Groupon, so tons of potential customers will come across it!
+If you're looking for more tips on creating effective intro offers, check out this blog.

 And remember what I said about harnessing the power of relationships?
-Well, if your shop is not already on social media, get started with Facebook and Twitter pages, and then work your way up to Instagram.
+Well, if your shop is not already on social media, get started with Facebook, Instagram, and Twitter.
 Gain followers and engage them with regular content, whether it’s a photo, contest, funny meme, or just an important update about hours or closing times.
 If someone asks a question, be sure to respond promptly, and display the same kind of friendly attitude you would if he were sitting in your chair!

-With these 4 tips, you’ll start gaining new business, and your new customers won't believe what they were missing out on all this time!
+With these four tips, you’ll start gaining new business, and your new customers won't believe what they were missing out on all this time!